HOW TO CLEAN A BRONZE SCULPTURE?

 Knowing how to clean a bronze sculpture without damaging it requires some expert knowledge.
 Recently, we had an enquiry from the archivist at Pembroke College, Oxford – Amanda Ingram.

-The college had rather a splendid bronze bust which had, unfortunately, been languishing in a basement for some time.
-It was to be relocated to a prominent position in the college but it had to be cleaned and Amanda came to us for advice.
+The college had a splendid bronze bust which had, unfortunately, been languishing in a basement for some time.
+It was to be relocated to a prominent position in the college but it had to be cleaned.
+Amanda came to us for advice.

-She said, “I have given it a light wipe with distilled water to remove surface dust but there is quite a lot of it which has a kind of fine crust on the surface.
+She said, “I would like to clean our bronze sculpture.
+I have given it a light wipe with distilled water to remove surface dust but there is quite a lot of it which has a kind of fine crust on the surface.
 It is as if someone has wiped it with a dirty rag (for example containing paint residue) and this has set on the surface.
 The other thing is that it looks like parcel tape or something has, at some point, been stuck on his face and has, likewise, left a hard adhesive residue.”

 Amanda asked, “is nail varnish remover a suitable acetone or does it need to be a purer version?
 And, what sort of soap is best to use?”

-Our advice was to try a little abrasion with something very fine.
-Just to do a very small area at the start with something like a very fine bronze wool and that this could be used with a little soap solution.
+Our advice was to try a little abrasion with something very fine like bronze wool.
+Most important was just to do a small area as a test to ensure no damage was caused.
+This method of cleaning could be combined with a little soap solution.